robboyett/project-brain-template/07_ops/llm-tasks/README.md

 ## Extending

-Add new task definitions in `task-library/` if you need specialized processing (e.g., competitor analysis, usability test synthesis).
+Add new task definitions in `task-library/` if you need specialised processing (e.g., competitor analysis, usability test synthesis).